JuliaLang/julia/doc/src/manual/style-guide.md

 As an addition to the note on type piracy, extending methods in Base or other packages should be limited in cases where the newly added method is internal.
 In such cases, consider to create a local function.
-This has the benefit that it does not alter the global method table and it also avoids the risk of causing method invalidations in earlier compiled methods.
+This has the benefit that avoids the risk of causing method invalidations in earlier compiled methods, makes it easier to readers and static analysis tools to match method definitions to method calls and avoids causing runtime dispatches in other places.

 ## Be careful with type equality